yaseminbridges/pheval-pipeline/README.md

 ### 2. Updating nextflow.config (required)

-Add a new tool entry inside:
+Every new tool must add an entry to the `params.tools` list in the `nextflow.config`:
 ```
 params.tools = [
     [